rijieli/GrammarGPT.popclipext/README.md

 ### Actions

-The main action, **Chat**, sends the selected text to OpenAI and returns the corrected text.
+The main action ends the selected text to OpenAI and returns the corrected text.

 Modifiers:

-- Hold Shift(⇧) to copy just the response to the clipboard.
+- Hold Shift(⇧) to copy result to clipboard.

 ### Configuration